Staying safe at university

 Avoid badly lit areas, parks, alleyways and underpasses if you have to walk home.
 When alone on public transport, sit near the driver.
 Avoid using your phone in isolated places, as it can distract you from your surroundings.

 Carrying a personal alarm with you is a good idea – most see these as female accessories, but figures show that male students are at higher risk of being attacked in the street.

 Watch how much you drink

-It’s easier to do something risky or foolish when you are drunk, and you’re more likely to lose your belongings.
+It’s easier to do something risky or foolish when you're drunk.
+You’re also more likely to lose your belongings.
 Eat before you drink alcohol, and drink plenty of water between drinks to help you not get drunk.
-Keep track of what and how much you’re drinking and never leave your drink unattended or accept a drink from a stranger to avoid getting spiked.
+Keep track of what and how much you’re drinking, never leave your drink unattended, and don't accept a drink from a stranger as it may be spiked.